 The EWOR Team sat down with Ryo Kawashima, a finance professional with ten years of experience in asset management.
-Ryo worked at a Japanese equity fund focused on small and mid-cap companies, and also got interested in start-ups and smaller ventures.
+Ryo worked at a Japanese equity fund focused on small and mid-cap companies, and also got interested in start-ups and smaller ventures growth.

 Currently, Ryo is studying at IE business school to learn more about entrepreneurship and innovation.
 “After I graduate from my MBA,” he told, “I would like to pursue my career as an investor first, to be kind of the bridge between growth companies and investors.”